kostaslazaros/cpgenius/architecture.md

-# CpGenius – Architecture Diagrams
+# CpGene – Architecture Diagrams

-This document provides ready-to-embed Mermaid diagrams for CpGenius.
+This document provides ready-to-embed Mermaid diagrams for CpGene.
 Paste this file into `docs/architecture.md` in your repo to render on GitHub.

 ## 1) System Overview